abelsquidhead/MobileDevOpsWithMSStack/README.md

     <img src="media/2017-04-07_14-25-30.png" width="640"/>

-    >**Talking Point**: We can drill into the individual tests where we can see each test steps, images of each of the devices we are testing against and we can see which devices have failed.
+    >**Talking Point**: We can drill into the individual tests where we can see each test step, images of each of the devices we are testing against and we can see which devices have failed.
 Clicking on the individual device

 20. Click on a broken device, the click on Device Log and Test Failures